mark-watson/haskell_tutorial_cookbook_examples/README.md

   Database Access for Sqlite
   Database Access for Postgres
   Dealing With Time
-  Concurrent Example Calculating Prime Numbers Concurrent Example of Using Threads for Fetching Web Pages Using MVars for Shared State Between Threads Parallel Neural Network
-  Tutorial on Writing Haskell Applications
   Writing CommandLine Applications in Haskell

 Section 2 - Cookbook